crystalschang/gulp-env/README.md

 Add or modify variables in your `process.env`.

-Benefit
+Purpose
 ========

 Often, two processes running at the same time need different environmental variables (for example: running tests and a server from the same gulp process). `gulp-env` helps simplify that problem, by letting you establish your env vars whenever you'd like, in a simpler interface.
-You can set values from an external `.json`, `.ini`, or other file, or hardcode the vars directly by using `env({vars:{}})`.
+You can set values from an external `.json`, `.ini`, or other file, or programmatically set them directly by using `env({vars:{}})` or `env.set(vars)`.

 Install
 ========